 After selecting the firm, you’ll return to the New Contact window.
 The Firm section will display all the basic firm information.
 Verify that you selected the correct firm this contact should be tied to.

 In the General section of the Contact setup, fill in the basics such as First Name, Last Name, Email, and any phone numbers.

 An important drop-down menu in this section is Contact Type.
 Select the type of contact that you’re setting up from the drop-down selection (Refer to the RB9 User Guide, Lists > Contacts to create your own drop-down options).

 You also have a Warning field here.
 Whatever you type in this field shows up in red, and they’re for your staff’s eyes only.
 The warning will be the important notes that you need to make sure all of your staff is reminded of every time they select this contact.

 In the Additional section, set the contact’s Login Name and Password if you have the RB Connect plug-in.
-(If you have set your System Preferences to Use Email as Login Name, you will not be able to set the Login Name here.
+(If you have set your Connect Preferences to Use Email as Login Name, you will not be able to set the Login Name here.
 Instead, be sure you have an email address entered in the General section above.
-See Setting system preferences > General.)
+See Setting Connect preferences: Login.)

 Calendar Notes are important notes for you and your staff to see that pertain to how this particular contact likes their jobs.
 Every firm can have Calendar Notes, and every contact can have their own as well, which will appear when you’re scheduling a job for this contact.